dawnburst/spring-boot-scheduledtasks/README.md

 # spring-boot-scheduledtasks
-This project demonstrates how to schedule task
+This project demonstrates how to schedule task using spring boot